 B. Pre-arranged Out-of-Class Assignments

-1. Rate of Pay: If an appointing power, department head or designee requires an employee to work “out-of-class” in a higher classification for more than two consecutive weeks, the employee shall receive the rate of pay, pursuant to CalHR Regulation 599.673, 599.674, or 559.676 that the employee would have received if appointed to the higher class for the entire duration of the assignment.
+If an appointing power, department head or designee requires an employee to work “out-of- class” in a higher classification for more than two consecutive weeks, the employee shall receive the rate of pay, pursuant to DPA Regulation 599.673, 599.674, or 559.676 that the employee would have received if appointed to the higher class for the entire duration of the assignment.
 The out of class compensation shall not be considered as part of the base pay in computing the promotional step in the higher class.

 C. Out-of-Class Grievances

-1. Exclusive Appeal Process: The grievance and arbitration procedure described in subsection E below shall be the exclusive means by which alleged out-of-class assignments shall be remedied, including requests for review by the California Department of Human Resources referenced in Government Code Section 19818.16.
-Out-of-class grievances shall not be filed with the Victim Compensation and Government Claims Board.
+The grievance and arbitration procedure described in Subsection E below shall be the exclusive means by which alleged out-of-class assignments shall be remedied, including requests for review by the California Department of Human Resources referenced in Government Code Section 19818.16.
+Out-of-class grievances shall not be filed with the State Board of Control.

-2. Out-of-Class Remedy: The grievance and arbitration procedure described in subsection E shall be the exclusive means by which alleged out-of-class appeals shall be remedied, including those referenced in Government Code Sections 19818.6 and 19818.20.
+The grievance and arbitration procedure described in Subsection E shall be the exclusive means by which alleged out-of-class appeals shall be remedied, including those referenced in Government Code Sections 19818.6 and 19818.20.

 D. Grievance Procedure and Time Limits

-7. Arbitration Process: Article 9.12 “Formal grievance – Step 5” shall apply to out-of-class grievances except as otherwise provided in this Section.
+Article 9.12 “Formal grievance – Step 5” shall apply to out-of-class grievances except as otherwise provided in this section.